lentschi/expiry_sync/README.md

 # ExpirySync

-project containing submodules to keep track of API versions and working server and client versions that implement these API versions respectively
+This project contains submodules to keep track of API versions and working implementing server and client combinations.

+The current API's docs can be found under [releases](https://github.com/lentschi/expiry_sync/releases).

 ## Folder structure: